 - There are combination pills containing two hormones, estrogen, and progestin (a synthetic type of the naturally occurring hormone progesterone).
 These hormones restrict the ovaries from producing eggs in the middle of each monthly cycle.

 - The birth control pill, first approved in the year 1957 for severe menstrual problems, created a buzz in the market.
 Due to the effectiveness in controlling conception, an estimated half a million women took the drug for its side effect that would prevent pregnancy.

 - Various doctors don’t prescribe birth control pills for women who smoke cigarettes because it increases the harmful effects of cigarettes.

 - There is a myth about birth control pills that they cause weight gain in women.
-But researchers suggest weight gain to be attributed to teenagers because they are growing up.
+But researchers suggest weight gain be attributed to teenagers because they are growing up.

 - Contraceptive pills marked the biggest change with their arrival.
-Even the world’s known magazine the TIME wrote in its blog, “No previous medical phenomenon has ever quite matched the headlong U.S. rush to use the oral contraceptives now universally known as ‘the pills’.”
+Even the world’s known magazine TIME wrote in its blog, “No previous medical phenomenon has ever quite matched the headlong U.S. rush to use the oral contraceptives now universally known as ‘the pills’.”

 Conclusion: With the progressing time, scientists are eagerly working for new revolutions that will create a similar impact on the market as birth control pills did.
 The facts mentioned above will help you in brushing the history of contraceptive pills and their effectiveness.
-Moreover, one should never forget to discuss the pros and cons of pills with the doctor before using it.
+Moreover, one should never forget to discuss the pros and cons of pills with the doctor before using them.